How to Become a Shoe Maker

 Once you have found a school, you will need to purchase a set of tools.
 A good starter kit will include a hammer, awl, chisels, knives, and various other hand tools.
 You can find these tools at most hardware stores or online retailers.

-What Skills Do You Need to Be a Shoe Maker?
+Q: Do I Need a Degree to Become a Shoe Maker?

 Becoming a shoemaker is not easy, but it can be very rewarding.
 By following the steps we outlined in this blog post, you will be on your way to making beautiful and durable shoes that people will love to wear.